Student Health Benefits

 Waivers can only be accepted during open enrollment and will not be accepted after September 15th.

-All international students with a F1 or J1 Visa status are ineligible to waive and are required to purchase the university plan for the 2021-22 plan year.
+All international students with a F1 or J1 Visa status are eligible to waive and are not necessarily required to purchase the university plan for the 2021-22 plan year.

 - Be sure you are aware of the Athletic Medical Insurance Policy before waiving coverage.

 - It is the sole responsibility of the student athlete and his/her family to verify that their insurance plan meets the criteria set forth and to alert the athletic training department if there are any changes to their insurance coverage.